ileckfi/eXpansionPluginPack.github.io/docs/services/data_providers.md

 ## Dispatching a custom event

 As said, data provider might depend upon a another plugin.
 When this happens it means that the plugin is dispatching events that needs to be normalized.

-To dispatch events you need the eXpansion dispatcher service `expansion.service.dispatcher`
+To dispatch events you need the eXpansion dispatcher service `eXpansion\Framework\Core\Services\Application\DispatcherInterface` that can be autowired.

 Then use the dispatcher function: